This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 feathers generate app

-For this project, we will be using JavaScript to create a REST API.
+For this project, you will be using JavaScript to create a REST API.
 Respond to the questions from the CLI as shown here:

 ?
 Do you want to use JavaScript or TypeScript?
 JavaScript